3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;<a class="rojo">C</a>           G
 &nbsp;I've grown old
 &nbsp;D                  <a class="rojo">C</a>        G
-&nbsp;I fall to pieces, I'm falling
+&nbsp;I Fall to pieces, I'm falling
 &nbsp;D                    <a class="rojo">C</a>            G
 &nbsp;Fell to pieces and I'm still falling